If this is happening in my community, why haven’t I noticed it? What should I be looking for?

 It is important to report a tip because what you notice, another person may have noticed something else, and collectively, your tips can help law enforcement build their case.

 If we don’t know what to look for or where to look, we won’t see this crime to report it and make progress toward ending it.
-With the Justice U “Closer Than You Think” Campaign you can continue your learning of knowing what to look for, what are common indicators, examples of why context matters, and how to report it, ensuring that you are equipped to help end human trafficking in your community.
+With the Justice U “Learn How to End Human Trafficking” course series, you can continue your learning of knowing what to look for, what are common indicators, examples of why context matters, and how to report it, ensuring that you are equipped to help end human trafficking in your community.